The Grid Doesn't Know What Your Trip Is Worth

 What the Platforms Are Actually Optimized For

-Look at the terms, and it stops sounding like paranoia:
+Look at the published terms, and it stops sounding like paranoia:

-• On the hunting side, BookYourHunt's price-parity rule won't even let you offer a repeat client a better rate direct.
-Captain Experiences writes a no-booking-off-platform clause into its terms.
-Outdoors International positions itself as your client's point of contact for every future trip — not you.
+- On the hunting side, BookYourHunt's price-parity rule won't even let you offer a repeat client a better rate direct.
+Captain Experiences' terms (Section 5.9) have guides agree "not to solicit or encourage Adventurers to book trips outside of the CE system."
+Outdoors International positions itself, in its own pitch to hunters, as the client's point of contact for every future trip — not you.

 What a Premium Direct Brand Keeps